What happened when the “anti-Uber” hired an ex-Uber CTO

 “Compassionately ruthless”

-Hasemen, for his part, says one of the things that attracted him to Hello Alfred was the company culture and, now, codified set of engineering values.
+Haseman , for his part, says one of the things that attracted him to Hello Alfred was the company culture and, now, codified set of engineering values.
 “A lot of this is exactly the kind of environment I want to build and tune and improve,” he said of the document.
 “So I think the changes that I make to this will be largely incremental.
 Reading this was, to some extent, even inspiring: How do you survive the chaos of a startup and still think about humility and how to build value rather than extract it?”

-Since joining the company last month, Hasemen has also tried to put employees at ease with open communication–something Sapone also insisted on when she hired him.
-(She still describes Hasemen as “very Uber.”)
-“I’m just super open about my time [at Uber] and what sort of principles evolved out of that for me,” Hasemen told me.
+Since joining the company last month, Haseman has also tried to put employees at ease with open communication–something Sapone also insisted on when she hired him.
+(She still describes Haseman as “very Uber.”)
+“I’m just super open about my time [at Uber] and what sort of principles evolved out of that for me,” Haseman told me.
 “I think it’s just being transparent with them and talking about what it was really like.
 At any large tech company, there’s the view from the outside and the view from the inside, and there’s always a decent amount of cognitive dissonance there.”

-Sapone added that she tried to home in on what Hasemen learned from the experience because there are “so many good people” at companies like Uber.
+Sapone added that she tried to home in on what Haseman learned from the experience because there are “so many good people” at companies like Uber.
 “It’s so unfair that a certain strand or group of people take your legacy away,” she says.
 “These people were working really hard to build something they really believed in.
 So I try to bring it back to the personal level and say, ‘You’ve seen a really crazy thing.
 Have you taken the time to reflect on how that happened, and how you would do it differently a second time?’
 Chris has that.”

 And one thing Uber and Hello Alfred definitely do have in common is that they’re both businesses with stakeholders and customers.
 “You have to be principled, but you also have to be kind of compassionately ruthless–this isn’t a charity,” Sapone says.
 “We have a fiduciary duty to our investors to build value.
 But I also think about it as a community duty to save as many small businesses as possible and create as many good jobs as possible.”

-Note: Correction: A previous version of this article misstated that Alfreds make an average of $25/hour.
-They make $20/hour.